unjs/h3/docs/4.examples/handle-session.md

 - `getSession` to initializes or gets the current user session.
 - `updateSession` to updates data of the current session.
 - `clearSession` to clears the current session.
+- `rotateSession` to rotates the session setting a new ID and resetting the expiration date.

 Most of the time, you will use `useSession` to manipulate the session.